Last updated February 2023

 Depending on your location, you may have the following data protection rights:

-- If you wish to access, correct, update or request deletion of your personal information, you can do so at any time by contacting us using the contact details below.
+- Access, correct, update or request deletion of your personal information, by contacting us using the contact details below.

 - Object to processing of your personal information, ask us to restrict processing of your personal information or request portability of your personal information.
 Again, if eligible, you can exercise these rights by contacting us using the contact details below.

 - Opt-out of marketing communications we send you at any time.
 You can exercise this right by clicking on the “unsubscribe”, “opt-out” or “preference centre” link in the marketing e-mails we send you or by visiting our marketing preference centre at any time.

 - Similarly, if we have collected and process your personal information with your consent, then you may be entitled to withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your personal information conducted in reliance on lawful processing grounds other than consent.

 - We encourage you to contact email@example.com if you have a privacy related complaint or if you have any questions about this Privacy Notice.
 You may also have the right to complain to a data protection authority about our collection and use of your personal information.
 For more information, please contact your local data protection authority.
 (Contact details for certain authorities are available here.)